Bridging the Semantic Gap for Categorical Data Clustering via Large Language Models: Proposed Method

-\begin{proof} The complexity is dominated by three stages.
-In semantic representation enrichment, the LLM is queried once for each unique value in $\mathcal{V}$, yielding $O(|\mathcal{V}| \cdot C_{llm})$.
-In attention-weighted encoding, each of the $N$ objects requires concatenating $M$ pre-computed $d$-dimensional embeddings, contributing $O(NMd)$.
-In adaptive feature fusion, the Silhouette Score is evaluated for each candidate $\alpha \in \mathcal{G}$, where each evaluation involves $k$-Means clustering on $N$ objects with $D$-dimensional representations into $K$ clusters, resulting in $O(|\mathcal{G}| \cdot NKD)$.
-Summing these terms yields the stated bound. \end{proof}
+\begin{proof} The pipeline consists of three stages whose costs can be analyzed in turn.
+In the retrieval stage, the description $T_v$ is produced once per unique value, so this stage runs in $\mathcal{O}(|\mathcal{V}| \cdot \mathcal{C}_{q})$.
+In the encoding stage, every value embedding $e_v$ is computed once and then reused, after which assembling the object-level vector $E_i^{enr}$ amounts to concatenating $M$ pre-computed $d$-dimensional blocks for each of the $N$ objects, so the cost of this stage is $\mathcal{O}(N M d)$.
+In the fusion stage, the Silhouette Score is evaluated for every candidate $\alpha \in \mathcal{G}$, where each evaluation runs $k$-Means on $N$ objects in the $D$-dimensional fused space with $K$ clusters at $\mathcal{O}(N K D)$ per iteration, which gives $\mathcal{O}(|\mathcal{G}| \cdot N K D)$ in total.
+Summing the three stages together yields the stated bound. \end{proof}